2020 bombardment of Stepanakert: Bombardment

-International third parties confirmed witnessing evidence of the use of banned cluster munition by Azerbaijan against civilian areas in Stepanakert and Nagorno-Karabakh.
+International third parties confirmed witnessing evidence of the use of banned cluster munitions by Azerbaijan against civilian areas in Stepanakert and Nagorno-Karabakh.
 Reports indicated that Azerbaijan used missiles and cluster bombs starting on September 27, 2020.
 Over 180 cluster munitions were used between September 27, 2020 to October 10, 2020.
 Armenian experts have identified Soviet-made Smerch rockets, 9N235 submunition as one of the 72 bomblets dispersed.
 Israeli-made LAR-160 cluster munition rockets, M095 DPICM cluster munitions were also identified.

 During an on-site investigation in Nagorno-Karabakh in October 2020, Human Rights Watch documented four incidents in which Azerbaijan used Israeli-made cluster munitions against civilian areas of Nagorno-Karabakh.
 The HRW investigation team did not find any sort of military sites in the residential neighborhoods where the cluster munitions were used and condemned its use against civilian populated areas.
 Stephen Goose, arms division director at Human Rights Watch and chair of the Cluster Munition Coalition, stated that "the continued use of cluster munitions – particularly in populated areas – shows flagrant disregard for the safety of civilians.”
 He then added that "the repeated use of cluster munitions by Azerbaijan should cease immediately as their continued use serves to heighten the danger for civilians for years to come."
 The HRW investigation team also noted that numerous civilian buildings and infrastructure, such as children's playgrounds, business, and homes, were heavily damaged due to shelling.

 International media outlets reported about repeated indiscriminate shelling of civilian targets in Stepanakert.
 French AFP journalists said “there were regular explosions and clouds of black smoke rising in parts of the city”.
 German reporter from Bild wrote: “we spent every night in a basement.
 The sirens kept blaring.
 The attacks were fierce.”
 He described it as “the most intense of civilian shellings I have seen so far.”
 Russian RBK journalist wrote: ”For the fourth day in a row, the capital of Nagorno-Karabakh has been under continuous shelling.
 The shelling starts from the very morning.
 There are no military positions in the city center, strikes are directed at civilian targets.”